igemsoftware2021/TAU_Israel/README.md

 ![Alt text](/logo.png?raw=true "Title")

 Welcome to Communique, iGEM TAU 2021!
-This is our official github repository for the iGEM 2021 competition.
-Our goal was to create a software tool to tailor create a microbiome‫-‬specific version of any genetic information In order to download our tool, you may download the communique_instal.tar file and follow the user guide to import our docker image.
+This is our official github repository for the iGEM 2021 competition. \n Our goal was to create a software tool to tailor create a microbiome‫-‬specific version of any genetic information In order to download our tool, you may download the communique_instal.tar file and follow the user guide to import our docker image.